isaqueprofeta/zabbix-lab/README.md

 ## Important Note

-If you're versions before 5.4 (Like 5.0 LTS), please, remove or comment out the container zabbix-reports, or the docker-compose will not come up.
+If you're using versions before 5.4 (Like 5.0 LTS), please, remove or comment out the container zabbix-reports, or the docker-compose will not come up.

 ## Contents